coopergau/vehicle-routing-problem/README.md

 sudo apt install libsfml-dev

 ## To Do
- - make a neareast neighbour think for the start instead of random
+ - compare all the different possible starts
+ - compare with the same locations

  - add tests for the fitness calculations
  - create a distance function for indivdual routes to avoid this routeDistancePerLocation(newRoute, distMatrix) * route.size()